tdesposito/Pi-Appliance/README.md

 # Pi-Appliance Framework

-Pi-Appliance is a Template Repo for building appliances in Python on the RaspberryPi.
+Pi-Appliance is a template for building appliances in Python on the RaspberryPi.
 We are focused on appliances which connect to various AWS services, so we assume an AWS environment configuration.